 Finally, the strawberry crunch cupcake topping is made by combining golden Oreos (or other vanilla sandwich cookies), butter, and freeze dried strawberries!
 They're easy, homemade, and are sure to be a total crowd pleaser!

 These cupcakes would be perfect for Valentine's Day, birthdays, or on any day for anyone who is a strawberry lover!
 If you'd prefer a chocolate strawberry version, try my Double Chocolate Strawberry Cupcakes.
+Or these Raspberry White Chocolate Cupcakes if you're a white chocolate lover.

 What is strawberry crunch made of?